ESET 2nd Quarter Threat Report 2021

 eset threat report t2

-Ransomware, which saw three major peaks during of the 2nd quarter, presented the largest ransom demands to date.
-The attack that shut down Colonial Pipeline – the largest pipeline company in the US – and the supply chain attack that exploited a vulnerability in Kaseya's IT management software sent shockwaves beyond the cybersecurity industry.
+Ransomware, which saw three major spikes during Q2, saw the highest ransom demands to date.
+The attack that disrupted its operation Pipeline – the largest pipeline company in the US – and the supply chain attack that exploited a vulnerability in Kaseya's IT management software sent shockwaves beyond the cybersecurity industry.

 Both attacks appeared to be aimed at financial gain rather than cyber espionage, with the perpetrators of the Kaseya attack setting an ultimatum for payment of $ 70 million - the highest ransom demand to date.